What is the course about?

 You will be provided with online learning materials which covers all aspects of your course and you will be required to complete assessments for each of the units within the course and submit these by the deadline dates provided at induction.
 You will be allocated an assessor at the start of your course, and they will support you to ensure you have a successful outcome.
 IT skills will be developed throughout your course and basic English skills will be assessed and discussed on an ongoing basis.

 The course is free if you meet the eligibility criteria.
-You must be a UK resident or have lived in the UK for 3 years or more and be aged 19 or older on 31 August 2025.
+In order to be eligible for funding, you must be an ordinarily resident in England and be aged 19 or older on 31 August 2026.
 You will need internet access so that you can respond to email and a digital device that will enable you to type your answers into a web-based platform.

 While completing these qualifications, learners may develop the knowledge, understanding and essential skills employers look for in employees.
 These range from familiar ‘key skills’ such as team working, independent learning and problem solving, to more tricky-to-measure skills such as: An appreciation for appropriate behaviour and dress: